Khuram Shaikh murder: Background

 Khuram Shaikh Zaman, age 32, was a Red Cross worker from Milnrow, in Greater Manchester.
-He had been fitting prosthetic limbs in Gaza in the previous months and was on holiday in Sri Lanka with his 23 year old Russian girlfriend, Victoria Alexandrovna, hoping to spend Christmas and New Year in the island.
+He had been fitting prosthetic limbs in Gaza in the previous months and was on holiday in Sri Lanka with his 23 year old Russian girlfriend, Victoria Alexandrovna, intending to spend Christmas and New Year in the island.
 They were staying at a resort in Tangalle, which was owned by Sampath Chandra Pushpa Vidanapathirana, a local council leader and political ally of the then president Mahinda Rajapakse.

 Events

-As Christmas Day dawned there were about 60 people in the dance floor, both locals and foreigners.
+As Christmas Day dawned there were about 60 people on the resort's dance floor, both locals and foreigners.
 Both Shaikh and his girlfriend were there when a brawl erupted between a group of men.
-When Shaikh got involved to help a man being assaulted, about six to eight men led by Sampath Vidanapathirana assaulted and killed Khuram Shaikh and sexually abused his girlfriend who was found on the beach with her clothes torn apart and with bruises on her body.
+After Shaikh got involved to help a man being assaulted, about six to eight men led by Sampath Vidanapathirana assaulted and killed Khuram Shaikh and sexually assaulted his girlfriend who was found on the beach with her clothes torn apart and with bruises on her body.
 She was admitted to the Matara hospital from which she was transferred to the Karapitiya hospital.

-Trial and Conviction
+Trial and conviction

-The trial of the guilty delayed for over two years amid allegations of interference because of Sampath Vidanapathirana's political connections.
-But under intense diplomatic pressure by the UK government Sampath Vidanapathirana was jailed for 20 years for culpable homicide not amounting to murder, along with three other men in July 2014 almost two years after the crime.
+The trial of the suspects was delayed for over two years amid allegations of interference because of Sampath Vidanapathirana's political connections.
+But under intense diplomatic pressure by the UK government the trial eventually went ahead.
+Sampath Vidanapathirana was jailed for 20 years for culpable homicide not amounting to murder, along with three other men, in July 2014, almost two years after the crime; two other men were acquitted.

 Lahiru Kelum, U. Sama Deshapriya and Praneeth Chathuranga who were convicted of Mr Shaikh's killing with the former council leader were all also found guilty of raping a woman.